Use SSH Tunneling to access Ambari web UI, JobHistory, NameNode, Oozie, and other web UI's

 When using an SSH tunnel for web traffic, you must have the following:

 An SSH client.
-For Linux and Unix distributions or Macintosh OS X, the
+For Linux and Unix distributions, Macintosh OS X, and Bash on Windows 10, the

 sshcommand is provided with the operating system.
-For Windows, we recommend PuTTY
+For Windows versions that do not include the

 If you want to use an SSH client other than